ropensci/beautier/CONTRIBUTING.md

 BEAUti plugins are not supported (for now).
 See 'Submitting code' if you'd like `beautier` to do so.

+You can do so by:

+ * Add an Issue
+ * Send @richelbilderbeek an email (@richelbilderbeek will make an Issue of it)

 ## Submitting code

 Submitted code should follow these quality guidelines: